ecvdbdx/git-view/documentation/project-structure.md

 As soon as a component is imported in at-least two parts of the project (or will be) it must be placed in the root `components/` folder.

 If a component is only scoped to one module, place it into its module's `component/` directory. (cf: [modules section](#the-module-directory))

+## The `composables/` directory

+Composables are pieces of vueJs code that can be used in vue components.
+They allow you to externalize and segment logic for a more readable codebase.

+Just like root `components/` or `assets/` this root `composables/` folder is here to contain global composbales that are used multiple times in the project.

+Following vueJs standards a composable must be named with the `use` keyword, ex: `useMyComposable.js` and export a `useMyComposable` method.

+If a specific module needs a specific and scoped composable, place it inside its own `composable/` directory. (cf: [modules section](#the-module-directory))